ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/openapi-tool.md

 ```
 ### Generate with boiler-plate tests

-Use the `--with-tests` flag in the client mode to generate a Ballerina client with boilerplate test cases for all the remote functions available in it.
+Use the `--with-tests` flag in the client mode to generate a Ballerina client with boilerplate test cases for all the remote methods available in it.
 ```
 $ bal openapi -i <openapi-contract> [--mode client] [--with-tests]
 ```